adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    cdf_x_t = beinf.cdf_eval(x, X_t_params, X_t)
    sip_x_t = 1.0 - beinf.cdf_eval(x_l, X_t_params, X_t)

-To evaluate the cdf for the calibrated forecast ensemble, it's slightly more complicated.
-This is because we must deal with instances when either the raw forecast was "trusted" or the TAOH was "trusted" (as described above).
+Evaluating the cdf for the calibrated forecast ensemble is slightly more complicated than above, because we must deal with instances when either the raw forecast was "trusted" or the TAOH was "trusted" (when :math:`p_{x_t}=1).
 These complications can be accounted for though simply using this :code:`if-else` statement.

 .. code-block:: python